stephenkilbourn/playwright-report-summary/README.md

 import type { PlaywrightTestConfig } from '@playwright/test';
 import { devices } from '@playwright/test';

+import CustomReport from './customReport';
-const customReport = require('./customReport'); // Your custom report path and preferred name
+ // Your custom report path and preferred name

 const config: PlaywrightTestConfig = {